It's Collaborative, It's Creative, It's Critical Thinking

 Osceola Condulle, a McLoud High School/Gordon Cooper Technology Center student in McCloud, OK and NASA INSPIRE intern, developed an "asteroid anchoring" concept that may be used in a future NASA mission.
 Osceola designed, built and tested sub-scale anchoring techniques that would be able to find valuable natural resources on asteroids, assist planetary defense in diverting asteroids from Earth’s orbit and help us understand the origins of our solar system.

-In her Engineering Design & Development class, Chantel Newman, a senior at Saint Thomas More High School in Milwaukee, developed a biomedical device to help handicapped people and post-surgery patients stand up easily.
+In her Engineering Design & Development class, Chantel Newman, a senior at Saint Thomas More High School in Milwaukee, developed a biomedical device to help individuals with disabilities and post-surgery patients stand up easily.
 Her project earned her a $10,000 Scholarship from Marquette University where she now studies biomedical engineering.

 Doesn’t it seem odd that people living in cold weather climates aren’t able to take more advantage of the cool air outside to make refrigeration easier?
 Why isn’t this endless supply of cold air being used in refrigerators to reduce electricity use and lower energy costs?
 Those were the questions that an enterprising group of Engineering Design & Development students at Tesla Engineering Charter School in Appleton, WI asked before embarking on a research and development project to create a new kind of refrigerator, the Ecofridge, which earned them a Lemelson-MIT InvenTeam Grant.